Tapping Frog Talent Management offers representation for established and emerging actors in Film, TV, Theatre and Advertising.

 As agents we book assignments, negotiate contracts, collect and remit payments.
 As managers we help to guide talent and aid their development so that they have the best opportunity to realise their potential.

-In theory yes, but in reality most reputable agencies such as ourselves will insist upon sole representation.
+Most reputable agencies such as ourselves will insist upon sole representation, at least within the same jurisdiction.

 When an actor is represented by multiple agencies, there is a significant risk that you could be booked for different jobs on the same day.
 There is also a substantial chance that you could be suggested for the same roles by different agencies.
 This can cause frustration for casting directors, who have a difficult enough job without such issues.
 It also causes issues for the agencies involved.